Pyrra00/Pyrra-v1.0/README.md

 Usage:

+run the script by typing in cmd: cd /path/to/the/file pip install -r requirements.txt python main.py

 try to say 'get server ip' to get ip adress of host(eg: google.com) 'get website source code' to get the header of any webpage(eg:http://example.com) 'get system info' to get all system stats and network speed